The Complete Guide To Surfing Bali’s East Coast

 Known for its thumping, chocolate-coloured waves breaking over sharp reefs, the surf breaks on the East Coast demand careful consideration.
 Unlike many breaks in Bali, these can be fickle and, under the wrong conditions, treacherous.
 Armed with accurate information and a spirit of exploration, the East Coast beckons.

-When is the best time to Surf the East Coast?
+When is the best time to surf the East Coast?

-Bali East Coast surf spot information
+A guide to every East Coast surf spot

-Biaung Beach to Kubur beach
+Maura Beach to Kubur Beach

-The first set of waves you get to beyond Sanur is the stretch of shifting beach breaks at Pantai Biaung, Pantai Lembeng, Pantai Gumicik, and Pantai Kubur.
-These breaks are all similar in nature, and where is best will be determined by how the sand banks are formed at that specific time.
-These are low to mid-tide breaks, and at their best, are A-frame peaks.
-At high tide, the waves begin to reverberate off the walking path and break where it is steeper than ideal, causing a shorepound.
-Get the tide right, and with a clean sand formation, you can score long lefts and rights with a light crowd.
-Depending on the day, you can have barrels or turn sections.
 Pantai Gumicik is shaped by a river mouth, which is often marked by chicken feathers and trash from improper waste disposal.
-These breaks are best at under 1.5x overhead, all the way down to longboard size.
-Any larger and the waves begin to close out and become disorganized.
-In the wet season, there is often no wind or offshore wind till mid-morning, when the wind turns to side shore.
-During the dry season, the trade winds will blow onshore all day, making these spots for the wet season only.
+These breaks are best at under 1.5x overhead, all the way down to longboard size; any larger and the waves begin to close out and become disorganised.
+In the wet season, there is often no wind or offshore wind until mid-morning, when the wind turns to side-shore.
+During the dry season, the trade winds blow onshore all day, making these spots for the wet season only.

 Ketewel

-Keramas
+Keramas area

-These breaks are advanced waves as they break fast and heavy.
-Plus the reefs are known to have plenty of sea urchins waiting for an unsuspecting surfer.
-When head high and below, these breaks are suitable for intermediate surfers.
+There are three breaks that make up the famous Keramas area, with its feature wave being so good they built a resort in front of it.
+These breaks all work best at mid tide.
+On low tide the reef becomes dangerously shallow, and on high tide the waves lose their shape and power.
+This is a windy area unless it is morning or raining; in the mornings or after rainfall, a cold wind from Mount Agung produces an offshore wind.
+These breaks are advanced waves, as they break fast and heavy, and the reefs are known to have plenty of sea urchins waiting for an unsuspecting surfer.
+When head-high and below, these breaks are suitable for intermediate surfers.
 Any larger and the waves are too fast, too powerful, and too shallow for all but advanced surfers.

 Masceti